Bridging Explicit and Implicit Deep Generative Models via Neural Stein Estimators: Literature Reviews

 \subsection{Implicit Generative Models}

 Implicit generative models focus on a generation mapping from random noises to generated samples.
 Such mapping function is often called as generator and possesses better flexibility compared with explicit models.
-Two typical implicit models are Variational Auto-Encoder (VAE) \cite{VAE} and Generative Adversarial Networks (GAN) \cite{GAN}.
-VAE introduces a latent variable and attempts to maximize the variational lower bound for likelihood of joint distribution of latent variable and observable variable, while GAN targets an adversarial game between the generator and a discriminator (or critic in WGAN) that aims at discriminating the generated and true samples.
-In this paper, we focus on GAN and its variants (e.g., WGAN \cite{WGAN}, WGAN-GP \cite{WGAN-GP}, DCGAN \cite{DCGAN}, etc.) as the implicit generative model and we leave the discussions on VAE as future work.
+One typical implicit model is Generative Adversarial Networks (GAN) \cite{GAN}.
+GAN targets an adversarial game between the generator and a discriminator (or critic in WGAN) that aims at discriminating the generated and true samples.
+In this paper, we focus on GAN and its variants (e.g., WGAN \cite{WGAN}, WGAN-GP \cite{WGAN-GP}, DCGAN \cite{DCGAN}, etc.) as the implicit generative model and we leave the discussions on other implicit models as future work.

 Two important issues concerning GAN and its variants are instability of training and local optima.
 The typical local optima for GAN can be divided into two categories: mode-collapse (the model fails to capture all the modes in data) and mode-redundance (the model generates modes that do not exist in data).
 Recently there are many attempts to solve these issues from various perspectives.
 One perspective is from regularization.
 Two typical regularization methods are likelihood-based and entropy-based regularization with the prominent examples \cite{GAN-lr} and \cite{GradEst} that respectively leverage denoising feature matching and implicit gradient approximation to enforce the regularization constraints.
 The likelihood and entropy regularizations could respectively help the generator to focus on data distribution and encourage more diverse samples, and a recent work \cite{GAN-VA} uses Langevin dynamics to indicate that i) the entropy and likelihood regularizations are equivalent and share an opposite relationship in mathematics, and ii) both regularizations would make the model converge to a surrogate point with a bias from original data distribution.
 Then \cite{GAN-VA} proposes a variational annealing strategy to empirically unite two regularizations and tackle the biased distributions.